 - Written in a free-flowing textual format (docx, doc, rtf, odt etc.).
 Please do not send us PDFs, or articles saved in Pages format.
 PDFs are not free-flowing and require heavy editing to remove the line breaks.
 Pages for Mac can save the document in rtf format, so if relevant, please use this.

-- Generally a word count of 1000 to 3000 words, though this is flexible and there is potential to serialise longer articles over more than one issue
+- Short stories and articles - generally a word count of 1000 to 3000 words, though this is flexible and there is potential to serialise longer articles over more than one issue

 - We prefer attachments, although poems or articles within the email body can be accepted, at our discretion